zenml-io/zenml/docs/book/extending-zenml/container-registry.md

 ---
-description: Setting up the storage for your containers
+description: Setting up the storage for your containers.
 ---

 A container registry is a store for (Docker) containers.
 A ZenML workflow